Key Takeaways

 If you believe you're entitled to vacation payout and the employer refuses:

-For significant amounts, a breach of contract or statutory wage claim lawsuit may be appropriate.
-The legal theory: vacation accrued as earned wages under 40 O.S. § 165.1, and the employer had no written policy forfeiting it.
+Lawsuit For significant amounts, a breach of contract or statutory wage claim lawsuit may be appropriate.
+The legal theory depends on the specific policy language, how vacation accrued, whether conditions were met, and whether the employer had a consistent payout practice.

 Common Policy Structures